ninja-1337/Personal-Blog/src/pages/blog/01-fork-me/index.md

 ![](editmainpage.jpg)

 # Write your own Blogs
+Each Folder in the /src/blog is a blog entry.<br/>
+The index.md file is waht cosnists of the blog.<br/>
+The format used is markdown.<br/>
+Markdown is a text-to-HTML conversion tool for web writers.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format<br/>
 # Edit a Menu entries

 You can edit the main page by editing menu.js in /src/utils folder